 Managed Elastic IPs

-Managed elastic IPs act differently to unmanaged elastic IPs.
+Managed elastic IPs act differently from unmanaged elastic IPs.
 Managed elastic IPs work like basic load balancers and must be configured individually.

 Connecting External System